Our Therapist Directory

 CBT is not a good fit if you have trouble with rational or logical thinking, such as if you have a brain injury or severe learning or intellectual disorders.
 It is also not a great fit for people who don’t want to fully participate in therapy, as it requires active involvement with your therapist.

 If you are interested in cognitive behavioral therapy, Mental Health Match can help you find a quality CBT therapist in your area.
-Start by browsing experts below or by using our free therapist matching tool.
+Start by browsing experts above or by using our free therapist matching tool.

 Explore our guide to therapy